 At the same time, he maintained his sweet shooting stroke and became nearly impossible for even the most talented high school teams to contain.
-Leonard finished the season with averaged of 22.6 points, 13.1 rebounds and 3.9 assists per game and against led King to the CIF Division I regional final, while facing teams in the toughest section and regional playoff bracket in recent memory.
+Leonard finished the season averaging 22.6 points, 13.1 rebounds and 3.9 assists per game and led King to the CIF Division I regional final, while facing teams in the toughest section and regional playoff bracket in recent memory.

-Because his expanded game led to team success and the near unanimous endorsement of those that played and coached against him, Leonard has been named California’s Mr. Basketball by CalHiSports.com for the 2008-2009 season.
+Because his expanded game led to team success and he received near unanimous endorsement of those that played and coached against him, Leonard has been named California’s Mr. Basketball by CalHiSports.com for the 2008-2009 season.

 “Between this year and last, another transformation of his game was that he didn’t just sit on the outside to shoot threes,” remarked King head coach Tim Sweeney Jr. “His rebounding prowess was just incredible.
 I don’t know if there was a better rebounder in high school basketball.
 This is awesome, I am excited for him.
 Everybody is finally noticing how good Kawhi was.”